mustachedk/mustache-agillic-ios-sdk/docs/AgillicSolutionSetup.md

-# Setting up the Agillic Solution
+# Configuration of the Agillic Solution

 ## Introduction